 Memorable Manitobans: Allan Randolph McPherson (1914-2000)

-On 20 January 1940, he married Margaret Helene Franke (?-?, daughter of Emil H. Franke) and they had three children: Wendy Jane McPherson (?-1997), Heather McPherson (wife of ?
-McFarland), and Scott McPherson.
+On 20 January 1940, he married Margaret Helene Franke (1914-1996, daughter of Emil H. Franke) and they had three children: Wendy Jane McPherson (1944-1997), Heather McPherson (wife of Arthur McFarland), and Scott McPherson.
 He was a trustee for the Lakeside Fresh Air Camp, United Way of Greater Winnipeg, and Victoria General Hospital.
-He was a member of the Canadian Chamber of Commerce, Canadian Manufacturers Associationi, Winnipeg Chamber of Commerce (President, 1967-1968), Manitoba Development Fund, Manitoba Labour Board, Unemployment Insurance Commission, Manitoba Club, Delta Upsilon Fraternity, and St. Andrews River Heights United Church.
+He was a member of the Canadian Chamber of Commerce, Canadian Manufacturers Association, Winnipeg Chamber of Commerce (President, 1967-1968), Manitoba Development Fund, Manitoba Labour Board, Unemployment Insurance Commission, Manitoba Club, Delta Upsilon Fraternity, and St. Andrew’s River Heights United Church.

 He moved to Kelowna, British Columbia in December 1998 and died there on 23 April 2000.